OVERVIEW

 Starting AY2023/2024, tuition fee rebates will be provided for this programme as an NUS Master's Degree by Coursework programme not subsidised by the government:

-• All Singaporeans and Singapore PRs will receive a 10% tuition fee rebate*
+• All Singaporeans and Singapore PRs (non-NUS alumni) will receive a 10% tuition fee rebate*

-• All NUS alumni will receive an additional 5% tuition fee rebate
+• All NUS alumni will receive a 15% tuition fee rebate*

-* Singaporeans and Singapore PRs may enjoy tuition fee subsidies (for up to 8 MCs) under SkillsFuture Singapore (SSG); the 10% tuition fee rebate mentioned above will apply only to those modules that are not SSG-funded.
+* Singaporeans and Singapore PRs may enjoy tuition fee subsidies (for up to 8 Units) under SkillsFuture Singapore (SSG); the tuition fee rebates mentioned above will apply only to those courses that are not SSG-funded.

 For more about loans and other financial assistance, please refer to the NUS Office of Admissions.